Open-Motion-Alliance/Documentation/README.md

 ### Rotational Axes

-For rotation axes it valuable to supply both Euler angle data and rotational rate data instead of having just one.
+When considering rotational axes, it is beneficial to provide both Euler angle data and rotational rate data, rather than relying on just one of these inputs.

 #### Pitch

-Pitch is the tilt of the vehicle forwards or backwards in degrees [°]
+Pitch refers to the forward or backward tilt of the vehicle, measured in degrees [°].

-Simply the angle of the vehicle up or down like when you go up a hill or down a hill.
-Affects most vehicle types in similar ways.
+Think of it as the angle of the vehicle tilting up or down, similar to ascending or descending a hill.
+This characteristic impacts a variety of vehicle types in similar manners.

 #### Roll

-Roll is how much the vehicle is dipped to the left or right in degrees [°]
+Roll pertains to the degree of sideways leaning or tilting of the vehicle to the left or right, measured in degrees [°].

-Think of this as angle of the vehicle side to side vs the horizon.
-Imagine when you are in a banked curve.
-Mostly affects planes as cars move very little horizontally.
+Visualize this as the angle between the vehicle's side and the horizon.
+For instance, consider the sensation experienced while navigating a banked curve.
+This aspect primarily affects airplanes, as cars exhibit minimal horizontal movement.

 #### Yaw

-Yaw is the heading of the vehicle (north, south, east, west) in degrees [°]
+Yaw corresponds to the vehicle's orientation in terms of its heading (north, south, east, west), expressed in degrees [°].

-Like when you press the rudders and the plane twist without rolling or pitching, or when the back part of your car is rotating quicker than the front part.
-Like for example, when you are drifting or experiencing traction loss in a car.
+Analogous to when rudders are manipulated, causing the aircraft to rotate without rolling or pitching.
+Additionally, it relates to scenarios in which the rear of a car rotates faster than the front, such as during drifting or encountering traction loss.

 ### Positional Axes

 #### Surge

-Surge is the acceleration of the vehicle in longitudinal direction [g]
+Surge signifies the acceleration of the vehicle along its longitudinal direction, measured in gravitational units [g].

-Imagine when you are accelerating or breaking.
-This is the effect that makes you feel gear changes on cars.
+Visualize this as the effect experienced during acceleration or braking.
+It's responsible for the sensation of gear changes in cars.

 #### Sway

-Sway is the acceleration of the vehicle in the lateral direction [g]
+Sway represents the vehicle's acceleration in the lateral direction, measured in gravitational units [g].

-This is the gravitational force when you are in a high speed curve and your car is been "pushed" to the outside of the curve.
-One of the most important effects for cars.
+This force becomes apparent during high-speed turns, causing the vehicle to be "pushed" outward on curves.
+Among the most significant effects for cars.

 #### Heave

-Heave is the acceleration of the vehicle up and down [g]
+Heave denotes the vehicle's vertical acceleration, involving upward and downward movement, measured in gravitational units [g].

-Imagine for a car, the road texture and bumps.
-For planes, turbulence, when you lift off and land on the ground
+For cars, this can be associated with road textures and bumps.
+In the case of planes, it encompasses turbulence and the sensations felt during takeoff and landing.